jakegrxz/playtime/about.md

 \__underscore is the blog of Jake Underscore, a writer and human currently based in South East London.
 Expect: philosophy, post-punk, popular culture, politics, etc.

+I also run a newsletter that sends you good music/film/tv/literature/theory recommendations every other day in lockdown, called LOCKDOWNTIME.
+You can [check this out here.](https://playtime.substack.com/)

 **Twitter:** [@jake_underscore](https://twitter.com/jake_underscore)
 **Email:** underscore.uuu[at]gmail.com